Steven Maekawa

 Steven John Maekawa, O.P. (born 22 November 1967) is an American prelate and Dominican friar of the Catholic Church who has served as bishop for the Diocese of Fairbanks in Alaska since 2023.
 At the time of his appointment, he was serving as a priest in the Archdiocese of Anchorage–Juneau, where he was the pastor of Holy Family Old Cathedral.

 Biography

 Early life

 Steven Maekawa was born on November 22, 1967, in Seattle, Washington, to Don and Kiyo Maekawa.
 He has two sisters and one brother.
-His family are fourth generation Japanese Americans.
+He and his siblings are fourth generation Japanese Americans.
 While attending the University of Washington, he began discerning the priesthood.

 After graduating, Maekawa entered the Dominican Order.
 Having completed the novitiate, he professed his first vows on September 14, 1991.
 In 1998, Maekawa received a Master of Divinity degree from the Dominican School of Philosophy and Theology in Berkeley, California.